 Can women use Minoxidil 5% for Hair Loss Treatment?

 I am pretty sure you recommended 5% for me, is that correct?
 Does it matter which solution I use?
 Thanks for your help with this question!

-The over-the-counter manufacturer labeling instruction is superseded by your attending physician’s prescription and monitoring of your treatment.
-It is important to reiterate my point here; minoxidil should be always started after you are examined by a hair specialist.
-As medical doctors we monitor the patient’s response to the treatment through follow up evaluations and comparison of miniaturization numbers and pictures.
+The over-the-counter manufacturer labeling instruction is superseded by your attending physician’s prescription and continued monitoring of your treatment.
+It is important to reiterate my point here: Minoxidil treatments should always be started after you are examined by a hair restoration specialist.
+As medical doctors, we monitor the patient’s response to the treatment through follow-up evaluations and a comparison of miniaturization numbers and pictures.